 It took me a long time to accept that Cologne will be my hometown in Germany.
 At least for the foreseeable future.
 We moved into this apartment in May 2016, and I am yet to hang curtains.
 So you see the struggle and denial at play here?
 I am a big city girl, and adjusting in a relatively small city was more difficult than I had assumed.
 But now, I have almost made peace with the city, and have decided to show our apartment the love that it deserves.

-I knew we’d be home bound on Christmas, and decided to use it for an early spring cleaning.
-Kitchen is the smallest and messiest of them all in our apartment, so let’s get started with that.
-I did mine and survived to share the lessons.
+I knew we’d be homebound on Christmas, and decided to use it for an early spring cleaning.
+The kitchen is the smallest and messiest room in our apartment, so I thought it best to get started with that.
+I did mine and survived to share the lessons that I learned.

 So here is presenting 5 of the most common kitchen organising challenges, that many women face, and my personal solution for them.
 All tried and tested yesterday.
 Pictures for clarity (and impressing my sasu maa).